Foundational Design Principles and Patterns for Building Robust and Adaptive GenAI-Native Systems: Introduction

 This requires rethinking and expanding upon the existing software design and development paradigms.
 By embracing and leveraging their inherent unpredictability and adaptability in addressing new problems, while simultaneously striving for operational efficiency, we can achieve a dual focus on managing uncertainty and enhancing performance.
 This approach will facilitate the creation of more resilient, adaptive and efficient \textit{GenAI-native systems}.

 This paper advocates for a paradigm shift in the development of GenAI-based systems, embracing their limitations while enhancing them with traditional paradigms.
 Through selected use cases, and by drawing insights from historical insights and human methodologies, we introduce a comprehensive conceptual framework of GenAI-native design principles, best practices, and architectural patterns.
 These include the GenAI-native cell, programmable router, unified conversational interface, and organic substrate.
 We explore the impact of GenAI-native systems on the future software stacks, and highlight their implications across technological, user, economic, and legal dimensions.
-Our work aims to redefine the landscape of future software systems, offering a comprehensive blueprint for creating resilient, adaptive, and efficient GenAI-native systems, and setting the stage for future research and innovation in this domain.
+Our work aims to redefine future software systems, offering a blueprint for creating resilient, adaptive, and efficient GenAI-native systems, and inspiring future research and innovations.